-Thankfully Hyundai has ensured the Genesis has safety systems including autonomous emergency braking, automatic lights and wipers, blind spot detection, lane departure warning, adaptive cruise control and a 360-degree camera as standard.
+Thankfully Hyundai has ensured the Genesis has safety systems including autonomous emergency braking.
+It includes automatic lights and wipers, blind spot detection, lane departure warning.
+Adaptive cruise control and a 360-degree camera come standard.
 While there is also an 8.0in touchscreen infotainment system, dual-zone climate control, heated and ventilated front seats, and a 14-speaker Lexicon audio system.

 The Genesis gets 3.0, 3.3 and 5.0-litre donkeys elsewhere in the world, all petrols, but this 3.8 was deemed best for introducing to the market; simply because I suspect, it’s the nicest of the four.

 There’s certainly no business case for a diesel.
 It drives through an eight-speed automatic gearbox that Hyundai says is designed to grind smoothly than its competition.